JeremiahKaren/35percent.github.io/_posts/2017-03-27-traders-charter-broken-promises.md

 subtitle: Elephant shopping centre traders denied promised help
 published: false
 ---
-As residents of the Heygate estate discovered, early [regeneration promises](http://heygatewashome.org/displacement.html) made to those pushed aside are seldom fulfilled, with [consequences](http://35percent.org/2013-06-08-the-heygate-diaspora/)that have been  [widely documented](http://www.reuters.com/article/us-britain-london-housing-idUSKCN0SD0OV20151019).
+As residents of the Heygate estate discovered, early [regeneration promises](http://heygatewashome.org/displacement.html) made to those [pushed aside](http://35percent.org/2013-06-08-the-heygate-diaspora/) are [seldom fulfilled](http://www.reuters.com/article/us-britain-london-housing-idUSKCN0SD0OV20151019), but the scale of the unfulfilled committments made by Southwark to the independant small traders at the Elephant & Castle puts  its duplicity on the Heygate into the shade.
+The committments were made in a Business Continuity Charter, drawn up and [recommended to Southwark's Executive Committee in 2007](http://moderngov.southwark.gov.uk/Data/Overview%20&%20Scrutiny%20Committee/20070709/Agenda/Attachment%202.pdf).
+The Charter included over a dozen undertakings, designed to secure small traders at the heart of the shopping centre's redevelopment.

+The include securing independant legal adv

+Way back in 2007 Southwark

 Southwark's [development plan](http://www.southwark.gov.uk/assets/attach/1817/1.0.5%20Elephant%20%26%20Castle%20SPD%20OAPF.pdf) for the Elephant and Castle was adopted in 2012 after five years of consultation with stakeholders and the local community.
 This included the Elephant & Castle shopping centre traders who had successfully lobbied the Council for a Charter, which set out the principles by which they would be provided for and included within the redevelopment scheme.